nathancarter/weblurch/doc/plan.md

 ## A simple editor

- * Create a setup function in the main app that installs TinyMCE and makes it full-screen, with appropriate buttons and plugins.
  * Add [jsfs](http://github.com/nathancarter/jsfs) support to that editor, so that it can load and save files to LocalStorage.